-- A didn't die from cancer. - B didn't suffer any damage to his athletic abilities after his illness - C lost weight during his illness. - D regained the weight he had lost during his illness. - 4 Armstrong became a faster and better cyclist after his illness - A because he had acquired a tougher mental attitude. - B because he weighed less. - C because he had recovered from cancer. - D because he had both experience and natural ability.
+- A didn't die from cancer. - B didn't suffer any damage to his athletic abilities after his illness. - C lost weight during his illness. - D regained the weight he had lost during his illness. - 4 Armstrong became a faster and better cyclist after his illness - A because he had acquired a tougher mental attitude. - B because he weighed less. - C because he had recovered from cancer. - D because he had both experience and natural ability.

-5 If you do not attend classes regularly

-- A you will miss material which may be included in a - B you will not be able to ask questions - C your teacher will not be willing to help you. - D you will not be able to identify your weak points.

-6 The writer advises a 'pro-active approach' (line 14) because a.
+- 5 If you do not attend classes regularly - A you will miss material which may be included in a test. - B you will not be able to ask questions - C your teacher will not be willing to help you. - D you will not be able to identify your weak points. - 6 The writer advises a 'pro-active approach' (line 14) because - A it will please your teacher. - B you will be able to anticipate possible difficulties. - C it will benefit your fellow-students. - D you will be able to cover more material.

+a.
 Match the verbs with the nouns to form common verb-noun collocations.